 Nutritional Insights: Unveiling the Nutrients

-The nutritional composition of bottle gourd and its by-products — including proximate components, dietary fiber, essential vitamins, and minerals — is summarized in Table 1.
+The nutritional composition of bottle gourd and its by-products — including proximate components, dietary fiber, essential vitamins, and minerals is summarized in Table 1.
 Bottle gourd is regarded as one of nature’s highly nutritious fruits, containing nearly all the fundamental elements essential for maintaining human health and wellness (Zahoor et al., 2021).

 Health Benefits of Bottle Gourd